Skip to content

 What does Alan Murchison say about gut health?

-Alan Murchison, michelin-star chef turned sports nutritionist, has appeared on the Roadman Cycling Podcast 2 times.
+Alan Murchison, michelin-star chef turned sports nutritionist, has appeared on the Roadman Cycling Podcast.
 Here's where Murchison lands on gut health.
 The positions below are drawn from those conversations, quoted directly.

 What is Murchison's main point on gut health?